 6. Detoxing is a great way to stay healthy and lose weight.

-This one always makes me laugh.
+This fitness myth always makes me laugh.
 Some time ago a supplement company came up with an idea to sell a package of herbs as a way to cleanse the body.

 There seems to be endless Detox products out there on the internet.
 All of them promising outlandish benefits and miraculous results but really all they do is keep you in the bathroom for a week straight.

 We already possess two amazing detoxifiers- our kidneys and our livers.

 By the way, we can also “Detox” ourselves by not eating refined sugar and by not drinking alcohol.
 Detoxing by not consuming toxins..crazy..but it might just work…

 7 Working out is all you need to do to lose weight.

 Now, exercise is awesome.
 You’ll look better, feel better and you’ll love yourself for doing it.